proniphy/ZOO/README.md

 # Teo is working on REPTILES
 # Megi is working on INSECTS
-# Maria is working on BIRDS
+# Mira is working on BIRDS
 # Hris and Chernev working on MAMMALS
 # Vili is working on FISH
 # Ivan Tabashki is working on ANIMAL